Exabyte-io/documentation/docs/properties/classification/general.md

 ## Summary

-[Properties](../overview.md) are classificaed according to the below.
+[Properties](../overview.md) are classified according to the below.
 We explain the terms contained in the table throughout the remainder of the present documentation page.
 These classification criteria complement the more general ones introduced [here](../../data/classification.md).

 | By refinement status |  By data type | By relation to Workflow  | By Uniqueness   | By Physical Meaning      |
 |:--------:|:-------------:|:------------------------:|:---------------:|:------------------------:|